majestic53/libsono/readme.md

 make tool              --- Build libraries and sonoctl
 ```

-sonoctl is a CLI application, which can be invoked using the interface below:
+###Sonoctl

-###SONOCTL
+Sonoctl is a CLI application, which can be invoked using the interface below:

 ```
 sonoctl [-h|-v][[[-b][[-a args][-d args][-s args]]][-l[[a|s] args]]]